 Soft Scales & Super Softs

-As many of our Facebook followers have heard about over the past year or so, we have a very strange, and very cool, new type of morph to introduce to the Crested Gecko community.
+As many of our Facebook followers have been hearing about over the past year or so, we have a unique, and incredibly cool, new crested gecko morph to introduce to the Crested Gecko community.

-The gecko above is a Super Soft Scale Red Extreme Harlequin - this particular lineage is still incredibly rare and will not be released for another several years.
+The gecko above is a Super Soft Scale Red Extreme Harlequin.
+She also has Whiteout lateral markings, although they're pretty fragmented due to the Extreme Harley pattern.
+Also notice the textbook Harry line structure.
+One of my favorite geckos of all time.
+This particular lineage is still incredibly rare and will not be released for another several years.

-Above is a hatchling Super Soft Scale Tangerine x C2 Citrus line Yellow-Orange Quad Stripe.
-This gecko is absolutely gorgeous in person.
+Above is an incredibly exciting hatchling.
+This is a Super Soft Scale Tangerine x C2 Citrus line Yellow-Orange Quad Stripe.
+This gecko is absolutely gorgeous in person - pink, orange, and cream.

 This is a Soft Scale Extreme Whiteout Yellow-Orange & Cream Pinstripe.
 This is a great example of what can be done when the Soft Scale gene is bred into an already clean/bright colored lineage.
-This morph is going to be huge!
+Although not particularly obvious to me at first, her feel in the hand made it plainly obvious what she was before I even bred her.
+Geckos with color like this are a big part of why the Soft Scale project is going to be huge.

 2017 Soft Scale Project Pricing